Explore with HDOSE

 HDOSE description 🔗

-The High Dimension Origin Space Exploration (HDOSE) method is used to explore the multiple antecedents of a pattern when the input space is of high dimension (i.e. > 6).
-It generates input parameter values that produce a pattern described by a set of constraints on the objectives (i.e. objectives should be under given thresholds or close to given values).
-HDOSE optimize the fitness and keeps and archives the solutions that are good enough.
-New solutions are added to the archive when their input values are distant of at least a distance d = 1.0 of all existing solution in the archive (the distance L1 is used).
-When the archive size reaches 500 a new value for d is computed to shrink the archive size under 500 given that all the solutions present in the archive are distant of at least d.
+The High Dimension Origin Space Exploration (HDOSE) method is used to explore the multiple antecedents of a pattern when the input space has high dimensionality (i.e., > 6 dimensions).
+It generates input parameter values that produce a pattern described by a set of constraints on the objectives (i.e., objectives should be either below given thresholds or close to specified target values).
+HDOSE optimizes the fitness and archives the solutions that are good enough.
+New solutions are added to the archive when their input values are at least distance d = 1.0 apart from all existing solutions in the archive (using L1 distance).
+When the archive size reaches 500, a new value for d is computed to reduce the archive size to below 500, ensuring that all solutions in the archive remain at least distance d apart.
 The hook arguments for the HDOSEEvolution are:

-• output: the file in which to store the result,
+• output: the file in which to store the results,

 • keepHistory: optional, Boolean, keep the history of the results for future analysis,